renatomaia/coutil/doc/contributing.md

 **Note**: these labels have no direct implication on [Semantic Versioning](https://semver.org/spec/v2.0.0.html), which shall be later specified by the [commit messages](#messages) addressing the issue.

-### Analisys Decisions
+### Analysys Decisions

-Labels to reflect the perceived concesus of analisys by the developers and the other contributors.
+Labels to reflect the perceived concesus of analysys by the developers and the other contributors.

 - `duplicate`: should be addressed together with some other issues.
 - `invalid`: is not addressable as currently specified (not reproducible, not applicable anymore).